pqkgun1708/Vietnamese-Handwriting-Recognition/README.md

 The image will be sliced base on the time step that we define in the RNN step and will be decoded later on using CTC loss function
 ![image](https://user-images.githubusercontent.com/52684784/167296961-bf4692bf-77ba-48a3-a129-44904168750a.png)

+# Result
+The training process took me around 2 hours with 15.8123 loss By extracting the loss, i can calculate the most 3 import metrics for text-based regconition task is:
+* CER (Character error rate):
+* WER (Word error rate):
+* SER (Sequence error rate):